TopoVague/AnyAgent/docs/index.md

 **Atopo** is an open-source, Python-based computational framework for collaboration and research in architecture, engineering and digital fabrication.
 It is developed by Schemalab (https://schemalab.usc.edu) of University of Southern California (https://www.usc.edu), with the support of the National Science Foundation (https://www.nsf.gov/)

-The main contributors are:
+The main contributors are :

-Evangelos Pantazis
+_Evangelos Pantazis, Ph.d.
+Student, Viterbi School of Engineering_

-Alan Wang
+_Alan Wang, Ph.d.
+Student, University of Virginia_